 “I’m going to pull the trolling motor up and then make one last cast.”

-Born in San Marcos, Texas, and raised in Moore, Oklahoma, fishing legend Jimmy Houston has been slinging spinnerbaits in bass tournaments for the better part of six decades — 54 years to be exact.
-Starting about four years ago, he greeted every year thinking it might be the last year he would fish national tournaments.
+Born in San Marcos, Texas, and raised in Moore, Oklahoma, fishing legend, Jimmy Houston, has been slinging spinnerbaits in bass tournaments for the better part of five decades — 54 years to be exact.
+Starting about four years ago, he has greeted every year thinking it might be the last year he would fish national tournaments.

 With all that he has going on, you can’t blame Houston for wanting to free up a little time.
 The 1976 and 1986 Bassmaster Angler of the Year has a schedule chock-full of filming days, appearances, and sponsor events.